markgordon22/Jerseys-for-tims/README.md

 ```
 ALLOWED_HOSTS = ['.herokuapp.com', 'localhost']
 ```
-to settings.py.
+to settings .py.

-20. Addition of Stripe env variables to settings.py.
+20. Addition of Stripe env variables to settings .py.

 21. Finally, push to Heroku using the:
 ```